Tealium/tealium-collect-adobe-launch-extension/README.md

 This Extension also supports tracking events that were initiated via [\_satellite.track](https://docs.adobe.com/content/help/en/launch/using/reference/client-side-info/launch-object-reference.html) function call.
 The first param will be the event name and the second param will be used for the data layer.
 The Tealium Collect Extension also collects the \_satellite.buildInfo information and adds to the data layer.

+4. Event listener for "adobeDataLayer:event"

+Option to add an event listener for all events set via [adobeDataLayer.push](https://github.com/adobe/adobe-client-data-layer).
+The Adobe Client Data Layer is documented [here](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html?lang=en#events).

 ## Copyright and license

-Copyright 2020 Tealium, Inc. All rights reserved.
+Copyright 2021 Tealium, Inc. All rights reserved.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)